 An online course is somewhat different from a traditional on-campus lecture course.
-Instead of attending the class meetings on campus, you will learn about the subject matter, and interact with your instructor and your fellow students, entirely online through the Canvas learning-management systems.
+Instead of attending the class meetings on campus, you will learn about the subject matter, and interact with your instructor and your fellow students, entirely online through the Canvas learning-management system, along with some Zoom sessions.
 This course is still a 5-credit course, however, just like the on-campus version, and it requires a similar total amount of work per week.
 You should plan to be engaged with the course for at least 10-12 hours per week, not including extra study time that you will probably need when you're preparing for the midterm and the final exam.
 You should also expect to be logging in to the class on at least two different days per week, in order to get maximum points in the weekly discussions.
+Working on the class during the weekly Zoom sessions is a good strategy, especially for the Module Activities.